Sri Lanka Rupavahini Corporation: Logo

+A news item on the logo was seen on the Sinhala, Tamil and English news bulletins on launch day.
+The logo was a source of contention for another designer who, over a five-year period, threatened to sue both the corporation and advertising agency behind its creation.
+During this time, only Peiris could provide evidence.

+In the early years, the station's starting animation consisted of the line drawing of the bird and an aerial shot of the facilities.

+At start-up, a slide (static until the conversion to widescreen) with the Rupavahini logo appears, accompanied by an instrumental rendition of Kawurudo ara Kawuluwen by singer-songwriter Sanath Nandasiri.
+The bird appears towards the end of the channel's nightly end-of-transmission sequence, flying past the transmitter at Rupavahini's headquarters.
+The sequence is followed by the national anthem.

-On February 24, 2022, coinciding with changes to Rupavahini News, the channel changed its logo for the first time, the bird was kept intact but the screen was replaced by a rounded rectangle.
-The Tamil and English forms of the name were removed.
-There was some criticism on social media over the decision.
+On 24 February 2022, coinciding with changes to Rupavahini News, the channel changed its logo for the first time; the bird was kept intact but the screen was replaced by a rounded rectangle and the Tamil and English forms of the name were removed.
+Following internal and external pressure, Rupavahini reverted these changes that October.

-Controversy
+Controversies

 In 2007, then government minister Mervyn Silva and his bodyguards stormed the Rupavahini and attacked the news director.
-Employees then attacked the minister back.
+Employees then attacked Silva.

-On 13 July 2022 a few protesters that claimed to be leaders of 2022 Sri Lankan protests, entered the premises and demanded for all scheduled programmes to be stopped and only content related to the then ongoing protest to be broadcast.
+On 13 July 2022, protesters claiming to be leaders of the 2022 Sri Lankan protests entered the premises and demanded all scheduled programmes be stopped, and only content related to the protests be broadcast.
 The channel was off air for a short period during the time of the incident.
-Later on the same day two of the protesters were allowed to express their opinions on a live breaking news-themed programme.
+Later that day, two of the protesters were allowed to express their opinions on a live breaking news-themed programme.
+At 1:31pm the channel was temporarily taken off the air and did an improvised closedown, by playing the usual routine: the Rupavahini ID, the nightly end of transmission video and the national anthem.